Lashkargah: History

-By the late 16th century the city and region was governed by the Safavid dynasty.
-It became part of the Afghan Hotaki Empire in 1709.
-It was invaded by the Afsharid forces in 1738 on their way to Kandahar.
-By 1747 it became part of the Durrani Empire or modern Afghanistan.
-The British arrived in or about 1840 during the First Anglo-Afghan War but left about a year later.
-The city was used by Ayub Khan in the Second Anglo-Afghan War until 1880 when the British helped return it to Abdur Rahman Khan.
-It remained peaceful for the next 100 years.
+By the late 16th century the city was claimed by the Safavid dynasty.
+It fell to the Hotak dynasty of Kandahar in 1709.
+It was then invaded by Nadir Shah and his Afsharid forces in 1738 on their way to Kandahar.
+By 1747 the city became part of the Durrani Empire (modern Afghanistan).

+Lashkargah was used by Mohammad Ayub Khan as a lodging and recruiting place before proceeding to engage the powerful British at the July 1880 Battle of Maiwand in Kandahar Province.
+The city remained peaceful for the next 100 years.